radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 The design of RADIUS requires that a client must be able to reach a server.
 But the reverse path from server to client for CoA is only usable when both client and server share a common and open network.
 The existence of a firewall, NAT gateway, etc. between a client and server makes it impossible to create a reverse path, making it impossible to use the CoA functionality of {{RFC5176}}.

 This scenario is most evident in a roaming / federated environment such as eduroam ({{RFC7593}} and {{EDUROAM}}) or OpenRoaming ({{OPENROAMING}}).
-Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reachability.
+Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reach ability.
 In many roaming environments, there is no direct reverse path from the server to the NAS, as the NAS is not accessible from the Internet.
 Even if there was a public reverse path, the chain of proxies effectively hides the location of the NAS.
-Intermediate proxies can (and do) rewrite packet contents to hide NAS identies.
+Intermediate proxies can (and do) rewrite packet contents to hide NAS Identities.
 It is therefore in many cases impossible for a server to signal the NAS to disconnect a user.

 These limitations can result in business losses and security problems, such as the inability to disconnect an online user when their account has been terminated.